caltechlibrary/newt/README.md

 Presently Newt does not supports file uploads.
 The plan is to integrated support for an S3 object store.
 That support is still very much in the planning stages.

-Newt runs exclusively as a localhost service.
+Newt command runs exclusively as a localhost service.
 In a production setting you'd run Newt behind a traditional web server like Apache 2 or NginX.
 The front end web service can provide access control via basic auth or single sign-on (e.g. Shibboleth).
 Newt plays nicely in a container environment, running as a system service or invoked from the command line.

-## Motivation

-My belief is that many web services used by archives, libraries and museums can benefit from a simplified and consistent back end.
-If the back end is "easy" then the limited developer resources can be focused on the front end which is what us humans experience day to day.

-I've written many web applications over the years.
-Newt is focused on providing very specific glue leveraging existing microservices already used by libraries, archives and museums.
-For many of these apps the core of an application is a JSON service (e.g. Invenio-RDM, ArchivesSpace).
-Newt can be used to extend these if needed.
-Let's take advantage of that.
-When we do need a custom application let also take advantage of a similar microservices approach.
-Build your core application in SQL with PostgREST+Postgres, hand of rendering to Pandoc running as a service.
-Newt can route your data between them two giving you similar benefits to complicated systems like Invenio but simple enough to be implemented by a single person.

-## Newt stack, front to back

-- A front end web server (e.g. Apache 2, NginX) can provide access control where appropriate (e.g. single sign-on via Shibboleth)
-- Newt provides static file services but more importantly serves as a data router.
-It can validate and map a request to a JSON source, take those results then send them through Pandoc for transformation.

-- JSON data source(s) provide the actual metadata management
-  - Postgres+PostgREST is an example of a JSON source integrated with a SQL server
-  - Solr, Elasticsearch or Opensearch can also function as a JSON source oriented towards search
-  - ArchivesSpace, Invenio RDM are examples of systems that can function as a JSON sources
-  - CrossRef, DataCite, ORCID are examples of services that function as JSON sources
-- Pandoc server provides a templating engine to transform data sources

-All these can be treated as "off the shelf".
-I.e. we're not writing them from scratch but we're accessing them via configuration.
-Even using PostgREST with Postgres the "source" boils down to SQL used to define the data models hosted by the SQL service.
-Your application is implemented using SQL and configured with YAML and Pandoc templates.

-## Taking advantage of JSON and S3 data sources

-Newt was inspired by my working with PostgREST, Postgres and Pandoc.
-I also work allot of S3 object stores.
-I want Newt to be light weight.
-I wanted Newt to avoid writing anything to disk.
-That's possible now working with JSON API as data sources.
-I am in the planning stages of adding S3 protocol support to allow Newt applications to support a bigger domain space.
-Current plans are focused on using Minio as an off the shelf microservices to fill that responsibility.

-## Getting Newt, Pandoc, PostgREST, Postgres and Minio

-Newt is an experimental prototype (June/July 2023, and January/February 2024).
-It is only distributed in source code form.
-You need a working Go language environment, git, make and Pandoc to compile Newt from source code.
-See [INSTALL.md](INSTALL.md) for details.
-Go is available from <https://golang.org>.

-Pandoc is available from <https://pandoc.org>

-PostgREST is available from <https://postgrest.org>.

-Both Pandoc and PostgREST are written in Haskell, if you're going to compile them from source I recommend using GHCup <https://www.haskell.org/ghcup/>.

 Postgres is available from <https://postgres.org>.

-Minio is available from <https://github.com/minio/minio> and the Minio website at <https://min.io>.

 ## About the Newt source repository